mitsuba-renderer/mitsuba3/docs/src/developer_guide/debugging.rst

       }
     }

-To improve readability, Enoki includes a script that improves GDB and LLDB's understanding of its types.
+To improve readability, Dr.Jit includes a script that improves GDB and LLDB's understanding of its types.
 With this script, both of the above turn into

 .. code-block:: text